 Ms. Spencer mentions having previously reported Mary's disappearance at Leman St. police station, where no one was interested.
 Leman Street was the police station featured in "Ripper Street", a similarly-themed show on the BBC.
+It was also the headquarters of H Division which investigated the real Jack the Ripper murders.
 See more »

 75 of 80 people found this review helpful.

 Was this review helpful to you?